 - Take advantage of opponent pressure by drawing them out to create space further forward, before exploiting with direct attacks.

 - Initiate rotations to disorganise marking schemes and create a free man to progress the play, or open up a previously closed off passing lane.

-- A player further forward drops deeper to offer lay-off/wall pass.
+- Task a player further forward with dropping deeper to offer lay-off/wall pass.
 3rd man can receive facing the play and behind his marker/cover shadow.

-- Ball-carrying defenders to progress from 1st phase when passing option limited.
-Draws pressure from opposing players, allowing ball-occupant to then release possession to a free player further forward.
+- Ball-carrying defenders to progress from 1st phase when passing options limited.
+Draws pressure from opposing players, allowing ball-occupant to then release possession to a free player in space further forward.

 While it’s important to have a clear strategy, remaining adaptable and being able to respond to changing circumstances within games is equally crucial.
 Teams that are rigid and one-dimensional are often relatively easy to stifle.
-Players should be coached on how to solve problems and overcome hurdles throughout games, within the context of plan A or B.
+Players should be coached on how to solve problems and overcome hurdles throughout games.

 Quique Setien is perhaps the master at adaptability in build-up play and his teams always show intelligence in finding alternative routes of progression.
-Executing the first phase is arguably the most important aspect of any tactical design.
-Coaches looking to learn more about this area would be wise to continue watching Setien’s teams.
+Executing the first phase is arguably the most important aspect of any tactical design, and coaches looking to learn more about this area would be wise to continue watching Setien’s teams.